0xPARC/0xparc-intro-book/src/sumcheck.typ

 of degree at most $d$ in each variable.

 #theorem("Sum-check")[
-  There's an interactive protocol that allows Penny to convince Victor that the value $H$ above is the sum, which takes
+  There's an interactive protocol that allows Peggy to convince Victor that the value $H$ above is the sum, which takes

-  - $n$ rounds of communication, where each message from Penny is a single-polynomial of degree at most $d$;
+  - $n$ rounds of communication, where each message from Peggy is a single-polynomial of degree at most $d$;
   - For Victor, only a single evaluation of the polynomial $P$ at some point (not necessarily in ${0,1}^n$).